damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/content-marketing/index.html.md

 ## Style Guide

-GitLab content primarily follows [AP Style](http://www.apstylebook.com/online/?do=chapter), the guide for which is searchable online.
+GitLab content primarily follows the AP styleguide which is searchable online.
 Any questions that cannot be answered by the AP Stylebook may be resolved by referring to the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
-To learn about GitLab's advanced formatting system, check out our [Markdown Guide](https://gitlab.com/help/user/markdown.md).
+To learn about GitLab's advanced formatting system, check out our [Markdown Guide](/handbook/marketing/developer-relations/technical-writing/markdown-guide/).

 ## 2016 activities<a name="2016"></a>